 Currently, decisions made in steps four and five are based on the occupational information found in the Department of Labor’s (DOL) Dictionary of Occupational Titles (DOT) and its companion volume, the Selected Characteristics of Occupations (SCO).
 In 1998, the DOT was replaced with the Occupational Information Network (O*NET), which is designed for training and career exploration.
 The O*NET cannot be used exclusively in the disability adjudication process because some occupational measures do not conform to requirements in the SSA’s regulations.

 In 2012, the SSA signed an interagency agreement with the BLS to determine the BLS’s ability to collect new occupational data with the goal of providing better information for the SSA disability claims process.
 Survey testing concluded in August 2015 and the ORS program launched the following month—the first data estimates were published in December 2016.
-The occupational data collected by the BLS through the ORS program supplies vital information regarding work-related requirements and job duties, including: required education and experience, cognitive abilities, physical activities, and environmental factors.
+The occupational data collected by the BLS through the ORS program supplies vital information regarding work-related requirements and job duties, including: required education and experience, cognitive demands, physical activities, and environmental factors.